praveer09/praveer09.github.io/_posts/2016-02-21-rxjava-part-2-creating-an-observable.markdown

 two parallel computations using two Observables and combine the results of each by using a method like [Observable.concat()][Concat].

 There are many other methods which help in combining observables.
-They differences among them are in the
-way they combine the observables.
+The differences among them are in the way they combine the observables.
 [Observable.amb()][amb], [Observable.combineLatest()][combineLatest], [Observable.merge()][merge] and [Observable.zip()][zip] are few that are very useful in combining observables.

 ### Some useful pre-defined Observables
 The RxJava library provides few methods for pre-defined Observables.
 One such method is [Observable.interval()][interval].
 This observable emits a sequential number every specified interval of time.
 Other such methods are [Observable.empty()][empty], [Observable.never()][never], [Observable.error()][error], [Observable.just()][just], [Observable.from()][from], [Observable.timer()][timer] and [Observable.range()][range].